Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2020/10/back-to-the-future-of-climate.md

 Thin section of siderite crystals from Alaska under the microscope.
 (Photograph: Washington State Univ/Seattle)

+## Prevailing humidity

 Using tiny siderite minerals in soil samples taken from former swamps, a group of researchers from ETH Zurich, Pennsylvania State University and CASP in Cambridge (UK) reconstructed the climate that prevailed at the end of the Paleocene and in the early Eocene.
 Their study has just been published in the journal Nature Geoscience.
 The siderite minerals formed in an oxygen-free soil environment that developed under dense vegetation in swamps, which were abundant along the hot and humid coastlines in the Paleocene and Eocene.

-## Not enough time to adapt

 To reconstruct the climatic conditions from the equator to the polar regions, the researchers studied siderites from 13 different sites.
 These were all located in the northern hemisphere, covering all geographical latitudes from the tropics to the Arctic.